xuru/pyvisdk/docs/source/do/host_system_identification_info.rst

     .. py:attribute:: identifierType

-        The description of the identifying information.
+        The description of the identifying information.See HostSystemIdentificationInfoIdentifier

     .. py:attribute:: identifierValue